On diagonal actions of branch groups and the corresponding characters: Preliminaries.

 Let $G<\aut(T)$.
-For $n\in\mathbb N$ and a vertex $v\in V_n$ denote by $\st_G(v)$ the subgroup of all elements from $g$ which fix $v$ and by $\st_G(n)$ the subgroup of all elements of $G$ which fix each vertex of $V_n$: Observe that $\st_G(n)$ are normal subgroups of finite index in $G$.
-By definition, the rigid stabilizer $\rist_G(v)$ of a vertex $v$ is the set of elements $g\in G$ which act trivially on the complement of the subtree $T_v$.
-The rigid stabilizer of $n$-th level is defined by \begin{Def} A group $G<\aut(T)$ is called \emph{branch} if it acts transitively on each level $V_n$ of $T$ and for each $n$ $\rist_G(n)$ is a finite index subgroup in $G$.
-A group $G<\aut(T)$ is called \emph{weakly branch} if it acts transitively on each level $V_n$ of $T$ and $\rist_G(n)$ is infinite for each $n$ (equivalently, $\rist_G(v)$ is nontrivial for each vertex $v$). \end{Def} Observe that every branch group is weakly branch.
+For $n\in\mathbb N$ and a vertex $v\in V_n$ denote by $\st_G(v)$ the subgroup of all elements which fix $v$ and by $\st_G(n)$ the subgroup of all elements which fix each vertex of $V_n$: Observe that $\st_G(n),n\in\mathbb N$ are normal subgroups of finite index in $G$.
+By definition, the rigid stabilizer $\rist_G(v)$ of a vertex $v$ is the subgroup of elements $g\in G$ which act trivially on the complement of the subtree $T_v$.
+The rigid stabilizer of $n$-th level is defined as the subgroup generated by the rigid stabilizers of the vertices $v$ from $V_n$, \ie \begin{Def} A group $G<\aut(T)$ is called \emph{branch} if it acts transitively on each level $V_n$ of $T$ and for each $n$ $\rist_G(n)$ is a finite index subgroup in $G$.
+A group $G<\aut(T)$ is called \emph{weakly branch} if it acts transitively on each level $V_n$ of $T$ and $\rist_G(n)$ is infinite for each $n$ (equivalently, $\rist_G(v)$ is nontrivial for each vertex $v$). \end{Def} Every branch group is weakly branch.
 From Proposition 6.5 in \cite{GNS00} it follows that $(G,\partial T,\mu)$ is ergodic iff the action is level transitive.
-The same holds fro the properties of minimality and topological transitivity.
+The same holds for the properties of minimality, topological transitivity and unique ergodicity.
 In particular, weakly branch groups act on $(\partial T,\mu)$ ergodically.